GunnarGriese/gunnargriese.github.io/_posts/2024-09-13-confidential-matching.md

 ## What are Trusted Execution Environments (TEEs)?

 A TEE—also referred to as "Confidential computing"—is an environment for executing code and processing data in a secure and isolated manner.
-You can think of it like a [clean room](https://digiday.com/marketing/data-clean-room/) where sensitive (or any other) data is processed in a way that the TEE operator (in this case, Google) cannot access.
+Think of TEEs like a [clean room](https://digiday.com/marketing/data-clean-room/) where sensitive (or any other) data is processed in a way that the TEE operator (in this case, Google) cannot access it.
 One or multiple data owners send data to the system.
 The data is encrypted before it enters the TEE and finally decrypted within the TEE.

 The TEE ensures that the data is processed securely and that the results are only accessible to authorized parties.
 Furthermore, the TEE can provide attestation, which is cryptographic proof that the code running in the TEE is genuine and has not been tampered with.
 At the same time, the TEE is auditable, meaning that the data owner (or a third party) can verify that the data has been processed according to the requirements.